Drum Hill Trips

 May 23rd to 26th 1987.
 Drum Hill trip with 168th.
 Me, Dave Elks, Robert Benson, Mark Benson, Lee Pollard, Matt Lister, Jamie Widdop, Jimmy Knifton, Charlie Binns, Jonathan Jupp, Anthony Daykin.

 May 24th 1986.
 Drum Hill trip.
-Dave Elks, Matt Lister, Lee Pollard, Roger Godber, Jamie Widdop, Mark Pollard, Jimmy Knifton, Jonny Davis, Jonny Hammond.
+Dave Elks, Matt Lister, Lee Pollard, Roger Godber, Jamie Widdop, Mark Pollard, Jimmy Knifton, Johnny Davis, Johnny Hammond.
 I didn't go

 June 1985.
 Drum Hill trip.
-Me, Dave Elks, Min, Robert Benson, Mark Benson, Matt Lister, Jonathan Jupp, Dave Jerram, Jonny Davis, Jamie Widdop, Mark Pollard, Jimmy Knifton.
+Me, Dave Elks, Min, Robert Benson, Mark Benson, Matt Lister, Jonathan Jupp, Dave Jerram, Johnny Davis, Jamie Widdop, Mark Pollard, Jimmy Knifton.

-Friday 14th - Scouts go on combined maneuvers with Chester Green.
+Friday 14th - Scouts go on combined manoeuvrers with Chester Green.
 Take all the stuff up in the car.
 A few build bivis in the woods and sleep out.

 Saturday 15th - Get up at 7.30am, cook their breakfast.
 They play games most of the day, rounders mainly.
 Cook spag bol for tea, a few complaints.
 Take them for a wide game in the woods.
 Go down to the Coach with Baz.
 They are still running around when we get back.